 The FOI Act requires agencies to:

-- publish certain information about the agency in accordance with the Information Publication Scheme
+- publish certain information about the agency under the Information Publication Scheme

-- keep a disclosure log of certain documents to which access has been provided pursuant to the FOI Act.
+- keep a disclosure log of certain documents to which access has been provided according to the FOI Act.

 Applications for access to documents must: